EU funded projects 2012-2016

 The program also aims to respond to the identified vulnerabilities of returnees by covering for complex medical or urgent material household needs.

-The IOM reintegration teams in country of origin deliver the assistance in consultation with the IOM Brussels team of reintegration counselors following a flexible, needs oriented, and participative approach.
+The IOM reintegration teams in country of origin deliver the assistance in consultation with the IOM team of reintegration counselors in Brussels following a flexible, needs oriented, and participative approach.
 The services provided are:

 - Orientation and counselling throughout the reintegration process,